We strive to provide a wide range of diagnostic capability to accurately diagnose problems quickly and affordably within our own Practice

 Our in house laboratory is the cornerstone of our diagnostic service.
 Being able to evaluate a blood sample from an unwell patient is essential.
 To be able to do this immediately whether it is in the evening, weekend, just prior to surgery or in an acutely sick patient is something we could not do without.

 At East Coast Bays Veterinary Clinic we were one of the first Clinics to adopt an in house laboratory service.
-We have taken this a step further with a major upgrade to a full set of the latest technology from IDEXX Laboratories, the IDEXX Vetlab In House Analysers.
+We have taken this a step further with a major upgrade to a full set of the latest technology from IDEXX Laboratories.
+IDEXX Vetlab In House Analysers.
 In fact we are the first Veterinary Clinic in New Zealand to be able to offer this to our clients.

-Your pets details and any tests required are placed via a convenient touch screen into the system which links all the equipment and produces a single report for all the tests run for your pet.
+Your pets details and any tests required are placed via a convenient touch screen onto the system which links all the equipment and produces a single report for all the tests run for your pet.
 This report is also simultaneously added to your pets computer file for accurate future reference.

 The equipments accuracy is constantly checked and is even remotely monitored in America for the slightest problem for results we can trust.